Search

 Given the existence of a sizable pool of youthful talent, India has the potential to become the world’s skill capital.
 This talent must be translated into a means of creating a prosperous economy.
 Long-term results from continued efforts in the field of CSR skilling would eventually shift the game for society and the nation.

-Smile Foundation and CSR Activities: A Natural Alignment
+Smile Foundation and CSR In India: A Natural Alignment

 Smile Foundation realises that our big size of the youthful population can be turned into the biggest asset of the nation.
 Enough resources need direction and thoughtful utilisation toward their vocational education.